rslruiz/rslruiz/README.md

 ## 👋 Hello, I'm Stephen Ruiz
+- 📰 An Engineering Educator
-- 🖥️ I've been coding in Python
+- 🖥️ A Python coder primarily
-- 🔭 Currently working on a project
+- 🔭 Currently working on a project ..
-- 🐦 You can follow me on Twitter [@rslruiz](https://x.com/rslruiz)
+- 🐦 You can follow me on Twitter [@rslruiz](https://x.com/rslruiz) and [LinkedIn](https://www.linkedin.com/in/r-stephen-ruiz-8302712b/)

 <!--
 **rslruiz/rslruiz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.